 Estate Planning, Elder Law, Probate and Elder Mediation in Denver and Along the Front Range

 Estate planning is not typically a “one-size-fits-all” proposition.
-There are important choices to be made.
+There a important choices to be made.
 I strive to meet clients on their own individual terms and to assist them in providing information to inform a strategy designed to work for them.
 In our networked age of information overload, I help clients figure out where to begin the process.

 I take pride in my ability to work effectively and compassionately with people who are facing difficult decisions in their lives, are grieving losses or mourning the death of a loved one, confronting a health crisis, or are in conflict with family members about the needed care for an aging parent or loved one.
 Some of the legal and mediation services I provide include: